Latency in System Design

 What is Latency?

 Latency is a measure of how quickly data can be transferred between a client and a server.
 It is directly related to performance of the system: Lower latency means better performance.

 Let's understand this from another perspective!
 Browser (client) sends a signal to the server whenever a request is made.
 Servers process the request, retrieve the information and send it back to the client.
 So, latency is the time interval between start of a request from the client end to delivering the result back to the client by the server i.e. the round trip time between client and server.

 Our ultimate goal would be to develop a latency-free system, but various bottlenecks prevent us in developing such an ideal system.
-The core idea is simple: We can try to minimize it.
+The idea is simple: We can try to minimize it.
 Lower the system latency, the less time it takes to process our requests.

 What is network latency?